-Navigating the future of work has been added to your bookmarks.
+Navigating the future of work has been saved

 As work gets disconnected from jobs and the gig economy gains momentum, what will offices of the future look like?
 With an augmented workforce, many of your co-workers may not even be human.
 Jeff Schwartz and Tom Friedman talk about skillfully navigating these uncharted waters.